niconm89/scripts_bioinformatics/README.md

-# Scritps written in Python
+# Scripts written in Python

 **Split a FASTA file into several**